 In the event that the amount of the NGF falls below the minimum amount set under s889I of the Corporations Act, SEGC has a number of measures at its disposal including discretion to levy any market operator of a financial market to which the NGF compensation scheme applies, or its market participants.
 The legislation provides a cap on the amount of any levy.
 The minimum amount of the NGF is currently set at \$76 million.
-A short actuarial review was conducted during the year focussing on changes that had occurred since the last full review in 2010 and the Board is awaiting a final report on this.
+SEGC has commissioned its actuaries to undertake a full review of the minimum amount.
+The review would take into consideration the current market trends and how this impacts on the minimum amount and also the impact that any new members of the NGF would have on the minimum amount.